Buying a Home in Boulder, CO

 Q:Do you work full-time as a real estate agent, or do you have another job?

 At RE/MAX of Boulder, all of our agents work full-time, which means that their focus is on real estate.
 Our agents are on top of the latest developments and technological advances in the real estate industry.
+Our agents have great knowledge and insight into the local markets, that many other agents may not have.

 Q:Do you hold any special designations?